Coast4D | UniSC | University of the Sunshine Coast, Queensland, Australia

 Become a citizen scientist

-Book a Smartphone RTK from a community partner and head to a preferred pre-established beach site.
+1. Collect equipment - book a Smartphone RTK from a community partner and head to a preferred pre-established beach site.

-3D surveys of the dunes and beach will be repeatedly undertaken (3D + time = 4D monitoring) using overlapping images taken from smartphones by citizen scientists.
 Smartphones (Android only) will be connected to the ‘Smartphone RTK’ system which consists of a special bracket and a survey-grade GPS antenna.
 This system allows photos to be precisely located, or ‘geotagged’, to within 2cm.

 Short reports will be sent to community partners for their distribution as 3D surveys of different beach sites are produced.
 For example, after storm events or every couple of months.
 Reports will include images and beach profile changes such as dune crest retreat, beach volume change and vegetation changes.